We built our own house, this 46'-8" diameter geodesic dome. It's 1860 square feet, and the surface is copper-colored Reinke aluminum shakes.

 The dome has no furnace, and the solar-heated radiant floors are a recent addition.
 For the first six winters, this was our heating system:

 Two 1500 watt space heaters kept us warm in the coldest weather.
-We were averaging around $365/year on space heat, though, which actually isn't too bad for a house this size heating electrically in a 6,200 heating degree day climate.
+We were averaging around $365/year on space heat, which isn't too bad for a house this size using electric resistance heating in a 6,200 heating degree day climate.
 To put that in perspective, a few years ago we went to the nearby open house of a just-built LEED Platinum home with identical square footage.
-Its projected space heat budget was $450/year using natural gas.
+Its projected space heat budget was $450/year using natural gas, which is typically a much less expensive way to heat.

 Here's a summary of our electric bills before we added the solar.
 They should be substantially lower in the future.